kerismithlabatunc/Sturgill_2023_BAP1_Paper/somatic_variant_calling/README.md

 software and parameters can be used independently without needing to use the Nextflow implementation.
 The pipeline can be reproduced by creating a Nextflow config for your given local computing environment and by editing the somatic_variant_pipeline.nf paths to reflect your local system directory.

-The Singularity container containing the software versions used in the pipeline are hosted on Zenodo due to Github file size limit constraints.
-Bed files are included here and on Zenodo.
+The Singularity container containing the software versions used in the pipeline are hosted on Zenodo (https://zenodo.org/records/10175693) due to
+Github file size limit constraints.
+BED files are included here and on Zenodo.

 # Acknowledgements